 What works to end hunger?

-In the largest project of its kind, 75 researchers from across the globe review 90,000 articles for evidence
+In the largest project of its kind, 77 researchers from 25 countries review 90,000 articles for evidence

 Ceres2030 researchers meet at the FAO in Rome, June 2019.
 Photo: Trevor Butterworth, Ceres2030.

 While the gains in in agriculture over the past 60 years and the reduction in global hunger are extraordinary, we face problems both old and new and equally pressing.
 One in nine people are still hungry.
 Agriculture presses on fragile environments, threatening biological diversity and the availability of clean freshwater.
 Simply put, agriculture is complex.
 Food systems—how we feed people—are complex.

 But as problems change and evolve, so does knowledge.
 Agriculture has seen the total volume of research double in the past ten years, and this trend is mirrored across science.
 The question is how to synthesize this.
 How do we combine research findings from so many different fields to address food security?
 Reports and studies contain hundreds of possibly useful ideas—interventions that could be funded to improve crop storage, livestock feed, conserve water, and preserve land.

 A large review, such as the Intergovernmental Panel for Climate Change (IPCC) is one model for how to gauge the quality and comprehensiveness of the evidence on a topic.
 But synthesizing relevant information is a time-consuming task; the IPCC reports take years to generate, and we need more evidence today on “what works” for sustainable approaches to ending hunger.